Safer fertilizers and animal feeds thanks to ACCO-PHOS® 800

 ACCO-PHOS® 800 is added directly to phosphoric acid and forms a complex with metals such as cadmium and arsenic.
 This complex is then removed during the existing filtration step in phosphoric acid plants.

-“One great thing about ACCO-PHOS® 800 is that there is no off-gassing,” explains John Lampariello, Global Marketing Manager Mining Solutions, within Solvay’s Technology Solutions Business.
-“Potential competitive chemistries degrade leading to H2S gas, which is highly toxic; however, thanks to the stable nature of Solvay’s product, degradation is not an issue.”
-This is a major benefit and one of the factors that differentiates Solvay’s solution from others.
+“One great thing about ACCO-PHOS® 800 is that there is less off gasing than competitive technologies,” explains John Lampariello, Global Marketing Manager Mining Solutions, within Solvay’s Technology Solutions Business.
+“While all chemistries in this class could potentially lead to H2S, thanks to the stable nature of Solvay’s product this issue is minimized when compared to other solutions."

 Another key feature of the product is the fact that it is a bolt-on technology that requires no CapEx or the need for additional unit operations.
 “Unlike capital-intensive decadmiation processes, ACCO-PHOS® 800 gives customers the operational flexibility to use the reagent when they need it and at a dose that gets them to the desired metal content,” John adds.